duarteocarmo/duarteocarmo.com/content/posts/75-What-the-hell-is-gpqa-anyway.md

-title: What the hell Is GPQA, Anyway?
+title: What the hell Is GPQA, anyway?
 date: Wed 15 Jan 2025
 description: MMLU, HumanEval, SimpleQA, GPQA.
 Confused?
 You’re not alone.
 A short deep-dive into LLM evaluations and benchmarks, focused on GPQA.
 status: published